peppermintbird/cipher-algorithm/README.md

 > こんにちは、世界！(Japanese)

- ✕　I'll get an error message.
+ ✕　I should get an error message.

 ### Curiosity

-There are some Easter eggs in the code.
-Some words can be encrypted as drawings.
+As if this encoder wasn't weird enough, there are some Easter eggs in the code.
+Some words can be encrypted as drawings <i>or songs</i>.

 ### License